poonai/cgoleak/README.md

-# cgoleak: A ebpf based memeory leak detector for CGO program
+# cgoleak: A ebpf based memory leak detector for CGO program

 The go pprof only shows the memory which is allocated by the go-runtime, so cgo allocations go un-noticed, which makes hard to debug cgo memeory leaks.
 This project aims to help developers to detect memory leaks in go program with c bindings.